Recently I received an invite to the GitHub Sponsors program so I figured I’d make a sponsorship page. Building my sponsorship profile was fun!

 Support and Training

-Selling support and training are probably the most viable options for people who want to live off of Open Source Software.
+Selling support and training are probably other viable options for people who want to live off of Open Source Software.
 I doubt that this is a viable option for the ones who work on OSS in their spare time.
 The tough truth is that many OSS contributors have a full time job!

 There are companies that use and produce Open Source Software all the time.
-An example are ZEIT or Gatsby.
+An example are Vercel or Gatsby.
 Getting a job at such companies could potentially mean that you wouldn’t have to work on OSS in your spare time anymore.

 Starting a campaign on crowfunding sites could be a good way to boostrap FOSS development.